barrydunne/docker/Readme.md

 ## Development requirements

   - All C# projects will use .net 8.
-  - All C# projects should build with no code warnings except "You are using a preview version of .NET".
+  - All C# projects should build with no code warnings.
-  - The service infrastructure (API/Message handling) must be separate and loosely coupled to the logic using MediatR.
+  - The services must follow clean architecture principles with API separate and loosely coupled to the application logic using MediatR.
   - All logic code must have tests that require 100% code coverage threshold for line, branch and method coverage.
   - All non-private production classes and methods must have XML documentation.
   - Tests and code coverage requirements must pass as part of building docker images.